Teaching the letter fonts

 It is important that parents know which letter font and style their child’s school is teaching.
 This will ensure that children will not get conflicting messages between home and school on how to form letters correctly.

-There are four main font styles taught in UK schools; manuscript capital letters, manuscript print (sometimes referred to as the ball and stick method), cursive and continuous cursive.
+There are four main font styles taught in UK schools; manuscript capital letters, print, cursive and continuous cursive.

 Other schools will teach cursive from the beginning (this is our Teaching Route C option) and then introduce the join strokes for joining letters.